wrightrocket/webhook.site/api.markdown

 ## Tokens

+A **token** is a container for incoming requests and emails, and corresponds to a Webhook.site URL or Email.
+A **token ID** is a 36 character UUID consisting of hexadecimal characters and dashes.

+Simply, the token ID is the part after `https://webhook.site/` in the URL, or before `@email.webhook.site` in the email address.

-### Create token/URL
+### Create token

 **POST** `/token`

-A token is a container for requests, and corresponds to a Webhook.site URL.

 After creating your token, the URL at `https://webhook.site/{token.uuid}` becomes accessible.